 To go to the toilet, we gotta go to supermarkets, petrol stations, bars, and cafés.
 Sometimes, there are public toilets where we park.

-But we got a great tip from some other van travelers who used bin bags in their portable toilet to avoid the flushing and then threw it away.
+But we got a great tip from some other van travelers who used bin bags in their portable toilet to avoid the flushing and then threw them away.

 You can also use a funnel and a plastic bottle for peeing when you don’t have any toilets nearby and you’re not a guy that can easily hide behind a tree.